 Special education teachers are needed to teach differently-abled students in preschools, elementary schools, middle schools and secondary schools.
 Most special ed teachers work in the elementary and secondary school system.
-There are a few other industries that employ special education teachers; these include individual and family services, offices of health practitioners, child day care services, educational support services and local governments.
+There are a few other industries that employ special education teachers.
+These include:

 Related resource: Top 25 Online Master’s in Autism Spectrum Disorder (ASD)